Optimism Stabilizes Thompson Sampling for Adaptive Inference: Proofs for Mean-Bonus Thompson Sampling

-\subsection{Proof of Theorem \ref{thm:main:2}(b)}
+\subsection{Proof of Theorem~\ref{thm:main:2}(b)}

-\begin{proof}[Proof of Theorem \ref{thm:main:2}(b)] We first prove the following lemma, which states that $N_{a,T}$ is lower bounded by $N_{a,T}^-$ defined in \eqref{eq:Nstar-def}. \begin{lemma} For the fixed suboptimal arm $a\notin \mathcal{S}^\star$, for all sufficiently large $T$, on $\mathcal{G}_T$ we have
+\begin{proof}[Proof of Theorem~\ref{thm:main:2}(b)] The proof below uses the deterministic terminal-balance bound \eqref{eq:nmax-nmin} established in the proof of part~(a); this is a pathwise consequence on \(\mathcal G_T\), not merely the convergence statement of part~(a).
+We first prove the following lemma, which states that $N_{a,T}$ is lower bounded by $N_{a,T}^-$ defined in~\eqref{eq:Nstar-def}. \begin{lemma} For the fixed suboptimal arm $a\notin \mathcal{S}^\star$, for all sufficiently large $T$, on $\mathcal{G}_T$ we have

 \end{lemma}